stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 in the cabin of the   Empress,   I am pondering long and frantically on the entire matter, and have decided that my son at least must be informed.
 It shall rest with him whether to diffuse the matter more widely.
-In order to meet any eventuality I have prepared this summary of my background&mdash;as already known in a scattered way to others&mdash;and will now tell as briefly as possible what seemed to happen during my absence from the camp that hideous night.
+In order to meet any eventuality I have prepared this summary of my background--as already known in a scattered way to others--and will now tell as briefly as possible what seemed to happen during my absence from the camp that hideous night.

   Nerves on edge, and whipped into a kind of perverse eagerness by that inexplicable,